Augrabies Falls

 The Khoi people called it "Aukoerebis", or place of Great Noise, as this powerful flow of water from the Orange River is unleashed from rocky surroundings of the Augrabies Falls Gorge, thundering down a 75 meter abyss, carving out unique routes through the arid landscape.

-Augrabies Falls National Park only has one camp, but it also happens to be the largest camp of all the Arid Parks in South Africa.
+Augrabies Falls National Park in the Northern Cape only has one camp, but it also happens to be the largest camp of all the Arid Parks in South Africa.
 Its 120 beds (excluding the campsite) are in constant demand, so make sure you book well ahead.

 Camping Stands